Nitsua22/Graduate-Project/README.md

 # Graduate-Project

-Installation Instructions navigate to the folder of the application you would like to start.
-Example:
+Installation Instructions:

-cd \Web-Security-Project-Root\01-Injection\01-Vulnerable-App\Bank-App
+navigate to the folder of the application you would like to start.
+Example: cd \Web-Security-Project-Root\01-Injection\01-Vulnerable-App\Bank-App

 then, install the dependencies with the following command: